Sorbet: A Neuromorphic Hardware-Compatible Transformer-Based Spiking Language Model: Methods

-Batch normalization (BN) is favored in SNNs because its learnable parameters can be fixed and integrated into the weights during the inference stage.
-Conversely, transformer-based models like BERT typically employ LN~\cite{shen2020powernorm}, which calculates the mean and variance across all features for each data point in a layer's input, normalizes these inputs, and then applies a learnable scale and shift.
-Unlike BN, LN cannot be directly merged into the weights during the inference phase.
+Transformer-based language models like BERT typically employ LN.
+LN calculates the mean and variance across all features for each data point in a layer's input, normalizes the inputs, and applies a learnable scale and shift.
+Due to hardware limitations discussed earlier, LN cannot be directly adopted in our model.
+On the other hand, batch normalization (BN) is favored in SNNs because its learnable parameters can be merged into the weights during the inference stage, hence becomes SNN-hardware-friendly.
+However, the relatively poor performance of BN makes it unsuitable for our model.

-This limitation necessitates an alternative normalization approach for deploying transformer-based models on SNNs.
-Inspired by PowerNorm~\cite{shen2020powernorm}, we can perform relaxed zero mean BN so that it can be merged with the weight.
-However, PowerNorm incorporates Root Mean Square Layer Normalization (RMSLN):

-RMSLN is too resource-intensive for neuromorphic hardware, Therefore, we propose Bit-Shifting based PowerNorm (BSPN), which is specifically designed to eliminate operations incompatible with SNNs, such as division and square roots.
-It operates as follows: